This project has been made possible by the funding received from the ‘Commonwealth window’ of the India-UN Development Partnership Fund

 Project budget: USD 575,000

-This project is implemented by the Commonwealth Secretariat partnering with the Barbadian Ministry of Energy, Small Business and Entrepreneurship which is the main partner Government institution, the Ministry of Industry and International Business, the Ministry of Foreign Affairs and Foreign Trade, and Office of the Attorney General in Barbados; the Barbados Manufacturing Association; the Barbados Chamber of Commerce and Industry; the Barbados Coalition of Service Providers; the Barbados Investment and Development Corporation, the Technical, Vocational, Educational Training Council and the Samuel Jackman Prescod Institute of Technology.
+This project is implemented by the Commonwealth Secretariat partnering with the Barbadian Ministry of Energy and Business which is the main partner Government institution, the Ministry of Industry and International Business, the Ministry of Foreign Affairs and Foreign Trade, and Office of the Attorney General in Barbados; the Barbados Manufacturing Association; the Barbados Chamber of Commerce and Industry; the Barbados Coalition of Service Providers; the Barbados Investment and Development Corporation, the Technical, Vocational, Educational Training Council and the Samuel Jackman Prescod Institute of Technology.

-The project was granted final approval from the India UN Partnership Fund Board to receive funding in September 2020 and the process is underway to release funds for project implementation to commence.
+The project was granted final approval from the India UN Partnership Fund Board to receive funding in September 2020 to commence project implementation.

 June 2020 Detailed Prodoc preparation in consultation with UNOSSC, UNOPS, and Government of Barbados.